Comprehensive Breast Cancer Care

 Digital mammography provides a number of advantages over traditional screen film mammography, including:

-- Studies have shown that the use of digital mammography equipment results in a significant increase in the number of breast cancers detected in women 50 and younger, or women with dense breasts, than with traditional film imaging.
+- Studies have shown that it results in a significant increase in the number of breast cancers detected in women 50 and younger, or women with dense breasts, than with traditional film imaging

 - Computers can help radiologists detect micro-calcifications that may be missed on traditional film mammograms

 Ultrasound imaging is a noninvasive medical test that can produce an image of the internal structures of the breast to help physicians diagnose and treat medical conditions.

 A stereotactic biopsy may be used when a physician cannot feel the lump that was found on a mammogram.
 Doctors use mammographic images and computer technology and combine them to determine the exact location of an abnormality to obtain a sample of breast tissue through the use of a long needle.
 A pathologist then examines the tissue sample to make a diagnosis.

 - Women age 35 and older should have a baseline reference mammogram

 - Women age 40 and older should have a mammogram every year